 Topical creams mean two things for you: quicker pain relief and fewer side effects from your medication.
 We all can agree that both of those are very, very beneficial!

 Life is far too short to have to deal with chronic pain issues or nagging injuries.
 Let the Compounding Pharmacy of America be your partner in chronic pain control.
-Our compounding pharmacists can mix up the proper topical pain cream for your needs, and there’s a good chance your insurance provider will cover it too.
+Our compounding pharmacists can mix up the proper topical pain cream for your needs.

 Or you can call or email us, and we can get in contact with your physician on your behalf.